Variety (is the spice of life)

 It may sound cheesy but NatSci really is like a family (a strange, dysfunctional family).
 With the natural sciences common room as our home.
 You will spend so much time here with your course-mates outside of lectures; whether it’s working through assignments together or just taking a lunch break.
 Once a week, the entire cohort gathers for NatSci hour, usually to hear a talk from someone in industry or academia.
 This also means we can munch on free (!) pizza.
 These events often turn into a social occasion, with the chance to talk with other students on different pathways.
 We can also ask older year’s advice about particular topics.

 Sometimes, the pressure of studying multiple subjects can get daunting.
-You have to handle a contact-hour heavy timetable along with multiple deadlines from different departments.
+You have to handle a contact-hour heavy timetable along with multiple deadlines from different subjects.
 As well as anything you do outside of your course, occasionally, this can be a little stressful.
 However, the support system within natural sciences is incredible.
-The multitude of staff within single-subject departments, are always happy to answer any questions related to their area of expertise.
+The multitude of staff within single-subjects, are always happy to answer any questions related to their area of expertise.
 There is also a dedicated team of NatSci staff who are all incredibly approachable and always there to help out.

 Along with your buddy from the year above, each student is assigned a supervisor for the duration of your degree.
 Meetings twice a term are the perfect time to bring up any worries you might be having.
 These could include deadline worries or anything going on in your personal life that may affect your studies.
 Anything that directly impacts your studies goes through them, and they’re always at the end of an email if something happens during term-time that you need to discuss.